 The Bodhisatta was once a parrot.
 He lived in a grove of fig trees in the Himalayas and was the leader of many other parrots.
-He was very happy in this residence and when the fruit was gone, he ate leaves, bark, and the like because he did not want to leave.
+He was very happy in his tree, and when the fruit was gone he ate leaves and bark because he did not want to live elsewhere.
 The Bodhisatta’s contentment was so great that the home of Indra, king of the gods, shook.
-He decided to test the Bodhisatta’s virtue, so he caused the tree to dry up completely until it was nothing but a dead withered stump full of holes and eroding into dust with each gust of wind.
-The Bodhisatta, however, remained atop the stump eating the dust.
+Indra wanted to test the Bodhisatta’s virtue, so he caused the tree to dry up until it was nothing but a dead, withered stump full of holes eroding into dust with each gust of wind.
+The Bodhisatta, however, remained atop the stump, eating the dust.

-Indra was mighty impressed.
+Indra was mightily impressed.
 Taking the form of a royal goose, he sat in a nearby tree and asked the Bodhisatta why, when all other birds flee fruitless trees, he stayed behind.
 The Bodhisatta answered that he was grateful to the tree for giving him food in the past and would not abandon a friend, even when it died.
-A pleased Indra offered the Bodhisatta a wish, and he chose for the tree to be given life again.
-So Indra took his heavenly form and with a splash of water from the Ganges River made it so.
+A pleased Indra offered the Bodhisatta a wish, and he asked for the tree to be given life again.
+So Indra took his heavenly form, and with a splash of water from the Ganges River, made it so.

 In the Lifetime of the Buddha